awietek/xdiag/docs/installation.md

 ## C++ Compilation

-Using hydra with C++ is a two-step process.
-First the `hydra` library needs to be compiled and installed.
+Using XDiag with C++ is a two-step process.
+First the `xdiag` library needs to be compiled and installed.
 Therafter, application codes are compiled in a second step.
 Here we explain how to compile the library.